 Barbara H. Allen-Diaz, Professor and Russell Rustici Chair in Rangeland Management.

 Reginald H. Barrett, Professor.
-Environmental science, policy & management, introduced species, species and land use ecology, land use planning, terrestrial vertebrates, human impact on wildlife, tule elk, wild pigs.
+Environmental science, policy and management, introduced species, species and land use ecology, land use planning, terrestrial vertebrates, human impact on wildlife, tule elk, wild pigs.

 John J. Battles, Professor.